For daily wit & wisdom, sign up for the Almanac newsletter.

 Ever hear of the “chicken dance” and “pecking order”?
 Chickens are unique animals, especially when it comes to behavioral patterns.
 The different sounds and nonverbal cues they exhibit can be baffling to chicken keepers.
 Learn why chickens do what they do—when it comes to dust bathing, mating, preening, scratching, brooding, and more!

-Fortunately, centuries of chicken keeping has shown some behaviors that almost all chickens have in common.
+Fortunately, centuries of chicken keeping have shown some behaviors that almost all chickens have in common.
 These behavior patterns may start at different points in a chicken’s life, and all chicken keepers are bound to see these behaviors play out in their flock.

 1. Mating